github/developer.github.com/content/changes/2013-10-18-new-code-search-requirements.md

     underscore language:js @mozilla/BrowserQuest

+All the [code search qualifiers][code-search-qualifiers] are still available to you.
+A [user, organization, or repository qualifier][search-by-user-org-repo] is now required.
+The other search qualifiers are still optional.

 By ensuring that code queries are more targeted in nature, the API will be ready to meet the expected demand from all your apps.

+## Other Search Types Not Affected

+This new validation only applies to the [Code Search API][code-search-api].
+It does not apply to the Search API for [issues][issue-search-api], [users][user-search-api], or [repositories][repo-search-api].

+This validation does not affect searches performed on [github.com/search][web-search].

 As we continue to tune the Search API, we hope to relax this validation in the future.
 There's no ETA, but we'd like to relax it as soon as it's feasible.